 After 1963, the rosewood clay dots were replaced with a material called pearloid that looked like mother of pearl, but was much cheaper to produce in higher quantity.
 This change was preserved until 1983.

 In 1970, Fender began offering the maple fretboard with larger black dots.
 They were just a wee bit bigger than the originals, but are an important feature when researching vintage strats.
 These minor details are often missed in forgeries and fake vintages.

 For some reason after 1983, Fender started putting in white plastic dots in rosewood fretboard models, foregoing the sparkle of the pearloid.
 This was halfway thru the year, so it offers up another great dating hallmark for collectors and historians.

 Knowing this also helps the player to define the difference between a true vintage and a vintage reissue.
 Even Fender themselves decided to not use these important details when making copies of the originals.

 Even though Gibson included the dot inlay on many versions of its classic designs, from the ES-335 to the SG and Les Paul, the company is known for its Trapezoid and Block inlays.
 Not only did the inlays scream “fancier than Fender,” they also required the luthier to make more difficult cuts with the scroll saw, which involved more time and precision.

 These inlays helped make Gibson’s high class image, as well as justify the higher price tag of their guitars.
-Gibson provided these images in a feature regarding their fingerboard guitar inlays.
+Gibson provided these images in an older feature (no longer online) regarding their fingerboard guitar inlays.

 Instead of clay and plastic, Gibson used “mother of pearl” as inlay materials.
 Often times this was a fancy celluloid material, but the bright wavy appearance looks just like a pearl’s innards.
 Their dots, above, are fancy indeed.
 This is what you see on most of the best beginner guitars still to this day, due to the emphasis on functionality and ease of visual sighting.